VICXOR/Gcrypt/README.md

 Gmail Message encryption/decryption tool, should not me used in any production environment, purely educational due to weak hashing.

- <em>User does need to allow the use of external applications in google account settings.</em>
+ <em>User need's to allow the use of external applications in google account settings.</em>